heitornolla/Analysis-of-Voter-Abstention-through-Clustering/README.md

 **Disclaimer:** _This is a personal project intended for educational purposes only_

 This project performs an unsupervised learning analysis on official voter abstention justification data from Brazilian elections.
-Using clustering techniques, we aim to uncover patterns in voter abstention across demographic and geographic groups.
+Using clustering techniques, it seeks to identify behavioral patterns in abstention reasons across demographic and regional variables.

 # Overview